Earning

 • Craftsmanship - Project exhibits an admirable application of design principles and workflows, resulting in high-quality work.

-What the # of Points Really Mean
+What the # of Points Mean

 While each project has unique requirements, here’s a general breakdown of what a given project point total means: